Bassam Mallick

 What genuinely moves the lipid markers (food)

 Soluble fibre lowers LDL.
-One of the cleanest, most replicated dietary effects in lipidology.
-Fibre binds bile acids in the gut, the liver has to pull cholesterol out of the blood to make more, circulating LDL drops.
+One of the cleanest, most replicated effects in lipidology — a meta-analysis confirmed the dose-dependent LDL drop (Brown et al., Am J Clin Nutr, 1999).
+Fibre binds bile acids in the gut, the liver pulls cholesterol from the blood to make more, circulating LDL drops.
 Indian sources are excellent: oats, psyllium (isabgol), every dal, rajma, chana, lobia, ladyfinger, brinjal, apple, guava.
-Aim for visible soluble fibre at every meal.

 Replacing refined carbs with monounsaturated fats lowers triglycerides.
 The biggest lever for Indians whose pattern is triglycerides up, HDL down.
-Swapping a bowl of white rice for the same calories of olive-oil-drizzled vegetables and a handful of nuts reliably moves triglycerides in 8–12 weeks.
-The Mediterranean pattern works in Indian kitchens, translated: olive or mustard oil, more sabzi, more dal, fewer puris and biscuits.
+Swapping white rice for the same calories of olive-oil-drizzled vegetables and a handful of nuts reliably moves triglycerides in 8–12 weeks.

 Oily fish or omega-3 lowers triglycerides.
-Fatty fish (rohu, hilsa, salmon, mackerel, sardines) twice a week, or a fish-oil capsule with EPA and DHA, lowers triglycerides reliably.
+Fatty fish (rohu, hilsa, salmon, mackerel, sardines) twice a week, or a capsule with EPA and DHA.
 Small effect on LDL; real effect on triglycerides.

 Cutting added sugar lowers triglycerides.
 Sugar — sweets, sugary chai, mithai, fruit juices — is converted in the liver into triglycerides.
-If yours are high, the fastest dietary change is to remove most added sugar.
 Not "no fruit."
 Added sugar.

 Cutting trans fats lowers LDL and raises HDL.
 Vanaspati, reused stall oil, cheap biscuits, packaged namkeen listing "partially hydrogenated" anything.
 Just stop.

-What isn't here, despite the marketing: special teas, expensive superfoods, garlic capsules, apple cider vinegar.
+What isn't here, despite the marketing: special teas, garlic capsules, apple cider vinegar.
 The boring stuff is what works.

 The Indian cholesterol-friendly plate